YutaroHayakawa/ipftrace2/README.md

 ## Build from source

-1. Install dependencies
-- `ipftrace2` uses `cmake` as a build system
-- `cmake` will find the missing dependencies, please follow to it

-2. Build

 ```
 $ mkdir build
 $ cd build
 $ cmake ../
 $ make
 ```

+`cmake` will find the missing dependencies, please install it if your build failed.

 ## Usage